stla/hakyllsource/posts/DTcallbacks.md

 ============

 This callback allows to display child tables in the table.
-The indices of the selected rows of the child tables are sent to the shiny server.
+The indices of the selected rows of the child tables are sent to the Shiny server.

 ``` {.r}
 library(shiny)